avocado-framework/avocado/man/avocado.rst

       --spawner-podman-bin PODMAN_BIN
                             Path to the podman binary
       --spawner-podman-image CONTAINER_IMAGE
-                            Image name to use when creating the container
+                            Image name to use when creating the container.
+The first default choice is a container image matching the current OS.
+If unable to detect, default becomes the latest Fedora release.

-    job replay:
-      --replay JOB_ID       Replay a job identified by its (partial) hash id.
-Use "--replay" latest to replay the latest job.
-      --replay-test-status TEST_STATUS
-                            Filter tests to replay by test status.
-      --replay-ignore IGNORE
-                            Ignore variants and/or configuration from the source job.
-      --replay-resume       Resume an interrupted job

-    wrapper support:
-      --wrapper SCRIPT[:EXECUTABLE]
-                            Use a script to wrap executables run by a test.
-The wrapper is either a path to a script (AKA a global wrapper) or a path to a script followed by colon symbol (:), plus a shell like glob to the target EXECUTABLE.
-Multiple wrapper options are allowed, but only one global wrapper can be defined.
+      --spawner-podman-avocado-egg AVOCADO_EGG
+                            Avocado egg path to be used during initial bootstrap of avocado inside the isolated environment.
+By default, Avocado will try to download (or get from cache) an egg from its repository.
+Please use a valid URL, including the protocol (for local files, use the "file:///" prefix).

 Options for subcommand `assets` (`avocado assets --help`)::